 House with the Eye

-The House with the Eye will be closed in summer 2020.
+The House with the Eye is currently closed.
 Please check back for updates at a later date.
 Thank you!

 What would Leadville’s charming Victorian homes have looked like inside during the boom days?
 The House with the Eye provides a glimpse.

 Built in 1879, the House with the Eye was originally the personal residence of Eugene Robitaille, a Canadian architect, builder, and carpenter.
 The house itself is an architectural gem, and its contents display the day-to-day life, virtues, and vices of the upper middle-class Leadville in the late 1800s and early 1900s.
 Inside, you can see a horse-drawn hearse from the 1890s, a 1925 electric player piano, a prohibition-era whiskey still, used hangman’s nooses, the original 1960s museum guest register bearing actress Debbie Reynolds’ signature, and lots more.

 The House with the Eye was opened as a museum for the first time in 1964 by Leadvillites Mary and George Cassidy, and it remained in operation until her death ca. 1987.
 The museum then sat and rotted for 24 years.
 In August of 2011, the museum was restored and reopened by Mary Cassidy’s daughter, Barbara Bost, and Neil Reynolds, a local pipe-smoking judge, attorney, and Leadville history nut.
 We hope you enjoy this tour through Leadville history!